 Later, membership increased to about 200 participants.
 By 1852, the number of worshippers had grown so much that they needed to expand the church at a cost of £200.

 On March 17, 1859, Bishop Brown, who had come from Sierra Leone, dedicated the expanded church.
-At that ceremony, a priest was ordained, and a hundred and eighty members were confirmed by the Bishop.
+At that ceremony, a priest was ordained and 180 members were confirmed by the Bishop.

 Years later, in 1911, Reverend Josiah J. Ransome-Kuti, the father of Israel Oludotun Ransome-Kuti and grandfather of Fela Kuti, was appointed a clergyman of the Ake Church after he had previously served as the superintendent of the Abeokuta Church Mission.